GMAT Test Anxiety: Causes, Symptoms & Effective Solutions

 • Getting anxious

-• Skipping steps to avoid anxiety
+• Skipping steps

 • Making silly mistakes

-• Panicking instead of thinking clearly
+• Panicking instead of reasoning

 • Blanking out